alibabacloud-howto/microservices-with-kubernetes/README.md

     The database API application is created with [Spring Boot](https://spring.io/projects/spring-boot), which is a Java web application framework.
 In this step, we will create a container image which contains the application.

-    Please note that the database API application uses the MySQL database user name and password we defined in the Secret configuration in the [previous step](#step-2-4-create-a-database) to connect the MySQL database.
-The same values are defined in the *src/main/resources/application.properties* file.
+    Please note that the database API application uses the MySQL database user name and password we defined in the Secret configuration in the [previous step](#step-2-4-create-a-database) to connect the MySQL database, and the values are defined in the *src/main/resources/application.properties* file.
 In this file, the url of the database is also defined as follows:

     ```
     spring.datasource.url=jdbc:mysql://mysql-db-svc:3306/microservicesdb